colinlease/AgentShell/docs/using_agentshell.md

 - `runtime_notes/general.json`
 - `runtime_notes/apps/<app_id>.json`

 That folder is file-backed and is created as note files are written.
-If reflection has not created any notes yet, you may not see much there.
+If reflection has not created any notes yet, no files will exist.

 The runtime note store is not intended to override current app state, current tool outputs, or explicit user instructions.
 It is a heuristic memory layer for future runs.